kevinferrare/spice86/README.md

-# Spice86 - An x86 emulator for spicy real mode reverse engineerings!
+# Spice86 - A PC emulator for real mode reverse engineering

 Spice86 is a tool to execute, reverse engineer and rewrite real mode dos programs for which source code is not available.